jmirin/coinspot-test-client-nodejs/README.md

 Please see https://www.coinspot.com.au/api/v2 for documentation on the CoinSpot API v2.

 To run:
-Rename ".env.example" => ".env" and insert API key and secret.
+Rename ".env.example" => ".env" and add your API key and secret.

 install dependancies with npm install